Writing the Thesis

 One reviewer must be research active in one of our departmental research areas.

-At least one reviewer must be a full-time professor of the Department of Biology, Chemistry, Pharmacy.
-(Retired, em., apl., hon. professors are not or no longer considered full-time university teachers).
+At least one reviewer must be a professor of the Department of Biology, Chemistry, Pharmacy, whose primary employment is with the university.
+(Retired, em., apl., hon. professors are not or no longer considered university teachers).

 Date of defense: ____________ (please keep open)